cylindo-engineering/cms-tech-test/README.md

 Things that matter:

 - the code should be as simple as possible while solving the problem.
-- the outcome should match the mockup, though we do not expect pixel perfection and 100% accurate colors.
+- the outcome should resemble the reference viewer on Cylindo.com (Ignore the bottom thumbnail bar in the viewer.)
+We do not expect pixel perfection and 100% accurate colors.
 - We will use your solution as the basis for the technical interview, so be prepared for questions about your design and implementation decisions.

 Things that does not matter: